Evansville, IN Solar Panels

 Get My Custom EstimateSolar Panel Systems in Evansville

-We’ve mapped every solar installation across the U.S. — and Evansville is part of the story.
-Explore the map below to see which neighborhoods in your community have already made the switch to solar.
-Click any hexagon to see how many homes in that area are generating their own clean energy.
+We’ve mapped thousands of solar installations across the U.S. — including right here in Evansville.
+Explore the interactive map below to see which neighborhoods and communities have already made the switch to solar.
+Click any hexagon to see how many of your neighbors have gone solar!

 Leasing Solar Panels

-If paying the full cost of a solar system upfront isn’t the right fit for your household, Palmetto offers an alternative through LightReach — a solar lease program available to eligible homeowners in Indiana.
-With a lease, you pay a fixed monthly amount (for example, $81/month for a medium-sized home in Evansville) rather than a large upfront investment.
-Palmetto owns and maintains the system, so you don’t have to worry about repairs or performance monitoring.
+If you’re interested in solar but not ready to purchase a system outright, Palmetto offers a solar lease through its LightReach program — available to eligible homeowners in Indiana, including Evansville.
+With a lease, you pay a fixed monthly amount (for example, $81/month for a typical medium-sized home) rather than a large upfront cost.
+Palmetto owns the system, handles all maintenance, and backs your production with a 90% guarantee.

 Go solar without the investment